 (iv) The Local Organising Committee shall have full academic control (i.e. selection of papers, speakers, topics, sessions) over the local conference, but must comply with TRAC’s aims and any guidelines or standards established by the Standing Committee or decided at a general meeting.

-(v) The Local Organising Committee shall, through the Current TRAC Member/Previous TRAC Member, keep the Standing Committee informed of all plans, details, and problems with the local conference and/or its Proceedings publication, and shall communicate Standing Committee discussions and recommendations to the full Local Organising Committee membership.
+(v) The Local Organising Committee shall, through the Current TRAC Member/Previous TRAC Member, keep the Standing Committee informed of all plans, details, and problems with the local conference and/or any subsequent publication, and shall communicate Standing Committee discussions and recommendations to the full Local Organising Committee membership.

 (vi) The Local Organising Committee shall use central TRAC communications channels, branding materials, style guides, and publishing partners established by the Standing Committee, and any departure must be approved in advance by a vote of the Standing Committee.

 (vii) When a local conference is jointly held with a partner conference (e.g. RAC), the Local Organising Committee shall be responsible for liaising with the partner conference committee, and for ensuring that TRAC remains a central component, that established TRAC guidelines are adhered to, and that TRAC’s aims are furthered.